KilianKegel/toro-C-Library/README.md

 Using and relying on such implementation-specific details makes the source code non-portable to other C-Libraries, e.g. GLIBC.

-The "torito C Library" is intended to be identical in all aspects to functions specified in ANSI C, C90 and C95 provided in LIBCMT.LIB that comes with VS2019.
+The "toro C Library" is intended to be identical in all aspects to functions specified in ANSI C, C90 and C95 provided in LIBCMT.LIB that comes with VS2022.
-(It is assumed, that LIBCMT.LIB of VS2019 is compliant to aforementioned standards.)
+(It is assumed, that LIBCMT.LIB of VS2022 is compliant to aforementioned standards.)

 [Microsoft C Language Reference](https://docs.microsoft.com/en-us/cpp/c-language/c-language-reference?view=vs-2019)

-Doing so, the development of "torito C Library" itself is unburdened from the exegesis of the specifications mentioned above and the creation of the required header files -- the header files delivered with VS2019 are utilized instead.
+Doing so, the development of "toro C Library" itself is unburdened from the exegesis of the specifications mentioned above and the creation of the required header files -- the header files delivered with VS2022 are utilized instead.

-The developer using "torito C Library" benefits from this approach because the experience remains unchanged using the VS2019 environment.
+The developer using "toro C Library" benefits from this approach because the experience remains unchanged using the VS2022 environment.

 ## Riding the UEFI shell / enabling the platform for developers